Position: The Hidden Costs and Measurement Gaps of Reinforcement Learning with Verifiable Rewards: Perspective II: Pitfalls in Evaluation: Are We Measuring Real Reasoning Gains Accurately?

 \subsection{Calibration Drift and Overconfidence}

 RL optimization often sharpens the output distribution.
 Top-1 accuracy can rise even as calibration worsens, increasing brittleness under distribution shift~\citep{hochlehnert2025sober}.
-Combined with the volatility noted above~\citep{sun2025evaluation}, some apparent “wins” likely reflect confident exploitation of evaluation quirks rather than robust reasoning.
+Combined with the volatility noted above~\citep{sun2025evaluation}, some apparent ``wins'' likely reflect confident exploitation of evaluation quirks rather than robust reasoning.
 Evaluations should therefore track expected calibration error (ECE), output entropy, and refusal/abstention alongside accuracy, and consider early stopping or annealing when calibration degrades even if reward continues to increase.
-See \secref{sec:protocol-eval}\textbf{(D)} for our unified checklist.
+Unless otherwise stated, numeric confidence is obtained from \emph{logit-derived} probabilities under the model, computed from the normalized likelihood of the extracted final answer under the same decoding setup.

-\subsection{Reported vs. Reproduced: a Gap Analysis}
+\subsection{Reported vs.\ Reproduced: a Gap Analysis}

-To make these issues concrete, we compared widely cited checkpoints to parity-controlled runs using the same verifier, matched decoding budgets, and aligned dataset versions.
-The gaps in Table~\ref{tab:gap_analysis} arise from three main factors:
+To make these issues concrete, we compared widely cited checkpoints to budget-parity controlled runs using the same verifier, matched decoding budgets, and aligned dataset versions.

+\textbf{Important:} some sources report \textit{pass@1} while others report \textit{avg@k}, sampled accuracy, or alternative aggregation under different decoding settings; in those cases, $\Delta$ conflates metric and budget differences with genuine policy differences.
+We therefore treat Table~\ref{tab:gap_analysis} as evidence of evaluation sensitivity.
+Furthermore, the gaps in Table~\ref{tab:gap_analysis} are exacerbated by three main factors:

-Sampling budgets.
-Multi-sample reporting (e.g., \textit{avg@64} with $T{=}0.6$, top-$p{=}0.95$ for STILL-3-1.5B) inflates scores relative to single-shot \textit{pass@1} under the same verifier~\citep{still3_tr}.
-In our standardized runs this manifests as $+7.87$ for STILL and $+6.14$ for Polaris-7B on AIME-24~\citep{polaris_hf_card}.
+\paragraph{Sampling budgets.} Multi-sample reporting and prompt/decoding choices can materially change reported scores.
+For example, AceReason-Nemotron-14B reports \textit{avg@64}, DAPO-Qwen-32B reports \textit{avg@32}, and STILL-3-1.5B reports 39.33 on AIME-24 under its own sampled \textit{pass@1} evaluation~\citep{liu2025acereason,yu2025dapo,still3_tr}.
+In our standardized runs, this manifests as $+7.87$ for STILL and $+6.14$ for Polaris-7B on AIME-24~\citep{polaris_hf_card}.

-Template and version drift.
-Changes in prompt templates and dataset slices (e.g., AIME curation, AMC answer formats) shift accuracy by several points, with exact hashes frequently missing from model cards~\citep{polaris_hf_card,openrs_hf_card}.
+\paragraph{Template and version drift.} Changes in prompt templates and dataset slices (e.g., AIME curation, AMC answer formats) shift accuracy by several points, with exact hashes frequently missing from model cards~\citep{polaris_hf_card,openrs_hf_card}.
 This helps explain mixed signs for Nemotron-1.5B v1 (Minerva $+8.71$ vs.\ AMC-23 $-6.41$).